 Code Explanation Collected The student has completed the assessment.
 No mark is calculated.
-The assessment has been turned in/attempted/observed and is not complete.
+Incomplete The assessment has been turned in/attempted/observed and is not complete.
 No mark is calculated.
 Missing The student has not turned in, or performed, an assessment.
 No mark is calculated.
-The student was absent during the assessment.
+Absent The student was absent during the assessment.
 Teacher is responsible for communicating the procedure for determining and submitting work during an absence.
 No mark is calculated.
-Lan The assessment is late.
+Late The assessment is late.
 No mark is calculated.
 The teacher has determined, using professional judgment, that a student is exempt from completing an assessment.
 No mark is calculated.
 NG The teacher does not have enough information to assess a student on their achievement of the learning outcome/assignment.
 No mark is calculated.
-No Grade is also used to communicate achievement for students accessing modified programming in their age typical classroom.
-NHI The teacher has not received an assessment from a student.
-A mark of 0 is used as a placeholder until the assessment is submitted.
-Multiple opportunities must be provided to the student to submit an assignment and ongoing communication must occur with students, and parents/guardians.
-Used in Junior High and High School only.